p-groarke/wsay/readme.md

 # You can set the voice speed, from 0 to 100.
 50 is the default speed.
 wsay "Quickly speaking" --speed 75

+# You can set the voice pitch, from 0 to 20.
+10 is the default pitch.
+wsay "Low voice." --pitch 0
+wsay "Normal voice." --pitch 10 wsay "High voice." --pitch 20

 # Degrade the sound to give a CB / radio feel.
 Multiple effects are provided.
 wsay "3 3 3 Lima Delta, do you know how to operate the transponder?" --fxradio 1